purduesigbots/pros-docs/v5/okapi/tutorials/walkthrough/clawbot.rst

 Tank/Arcade Control
 -------------------

+OkapiLib uses something called a
+`ChassisController <../../api/chassis/controller/abstract-chassis-controller.html>`_
-Okapi uses something called a `ChassisController <../../api/chassis/controller/abstract-chassis-controller.html>`_ to interact with a robot's chassis.
+to interact with a robot's chassis.
 This interface lets you use open-loop control methods to drive the robot around with a joystick, like tank and arcade control.
 It also provides methods to move the robot programmatically, like driving in an arc or only powering one side of the chassis.
 It